brimdata/zed/docs/zq/README.md

 Since ZSON is a superset of JSON, `zq` must be careful in whether it interprets input as ZSON as JSON.
-While you can always clarify your intent with the `-i zson` or `-i json`, `zq` attempts to "just do the right thing" when you run it with JSON vs ZSON.
+While you can always clarify your intent with the `-i zson` or `-i json`, `zq` attempts to "just do the right thing" when you run it with JSON vs. ZSON.

-While `zq` can parse any JSON using its built-in ZSON parser this is typically not desirable because (1) the ZSON parser is not particularly performant and (2) all JSON numbers are floating point but the ZSON parser will parse as JSON number that appears as an integer as an integer type.
+While `zq` can parse any JSON using its built-in ZSON parser this is typically not desirable because (1) the ZSON parser is not particularly performant and (2) all JSON numbers are floating point but the ZSON parser will parse as JSON any number that appears as an integer as an integer type.

-> The reason `zq` is not particular performant for ZSON is that the ZNG or
+> The reason `zq` is not particularly performant for ZSON is that the ZNG or
 > ZST formats are semantically equivalent to ZSON but much more efficient and
 > the design intent is that these efficient binary formats should be used in
 > use cases where performance matters.
 ZSON is typically used only when
 > data needs to be human-readable in interactive settings or in automated tests.

-To this end, `zq` uses a heuristic to select between ZSON in JSON when the `-i` option is not specified where JSON is selected when the first values of the input is parseable as valid JSON and includes a JSON object either as an outer object or as value nested somewhere within a JSON array.
+To this end, `zq` uses a heuristic to select between ZSON in JSON when the `-i` option is not specified.
+Specifically, JSON is selected when the first values of the input are parsable as valid JSON and includes a JSON object either as an outer object or as a value nested somewhere within a JSON array.

 This heuristic almost always works in practice because ZSON records typically omit quotes around field names.